 /etc/network/interfaces that had previously been used to configure the network on Ubuntu.

-Netplan uses configuration files with YAML syntax.
-To configure a network interface with Netplan you simply create a YAML description for that interface and Netplan generates the required configuration files for your chosen renderer tool.
+Netplan uses configuration files in YAML syntax.
+To configure a network interface with Netplan, you need to create a YAML description for that interface, and Netplan will generate the required configuration files for your chosen renderer tool.

 Netplan currently supports two renderers NetworkManager and Systemd-networkd.
 NetworkManager is mostly used on Desktop machines while the Systemd-networkd is used on servers without a GUI.